Skip to main content

 Set up Authentication

-This page walks through the Authentication page in the AI Agent builder, panel by panel.
-By the end you will have a working two-step auth flow on a test AI Agent.
+This page walks through the Authentication action in the dialog builder, panel by panel.
+By the end you will have a working two-step auth flow that runs at the start of every conversation on a test AI Agent.

 For a worked end-to-end example showing how scoring, guidelines, and webhooks fit together, see the CRM-backed two-step recipe.